• Skip to primary navigation

 Mexican Shredded Beef (barbacoa) on a pan with forks and pinterest text overlay

-a baking sheet filled with shredded mexican beef
+a baking sheet filled with shredded Mexican beef

-Barbacoa
+What is Barbacoa

 Barbacoa is the Spanish word for “barbecue”.
 However, here is the United States, we associate this word with Mexican Shredded Beef, made more widely popular by the restaurant Chipotle.